 We believe that thoughtful consideration of ESG matters provides meaningful value to our employees, portfolio companies, stockholders and community.
 We believe that our commitment to implementing, maintaining and consistently seeking to improve business practices mindful of ESG matters will have a lasting positive impact on all of our key stakeholders.
 Therefore, we are dedicated to taking ESG considerations into account with respect to our corporate activities at Main Street, including in the evaluation of investments.
 We incorporate ESG considerations into our investment diligence and evaluation processes.
 ESG topics considered for any particular business can vary, but can include use of natural resources, compliance with environmental regulation and best practices, gender and ethnic diversity and inclusion practices, community outreach and support and governance policies and practices, among others.
-These ESG considerations evaluated are part of the total underwriting information considered by our investment teams and investment committee and positive or negative findings with respect to any or all ESG factors will not be dispositive in an investment decision.
+While the Company and the External Investment Manager may take ESG considerations into account when evaluating investments, neither the Company nor any of the funds advised by the External Investment Manager pursues an ESG-based investment strategy or limits its investments to those that meet specific ESG criteria or standards, and ESG is not a principal investment strategy of the Company or any such fund.
+Any ESG considerations evaluated are part of the total underwriting information considered by our investment teams and investment committee and positive or negative findings with respect to any or all ESG factors will not be dispositive in an investment decision.